CollinLBauer/GitTutorial/readme.md

 Great!
 You just made your first push with git!
 Now, let's talk about branching.

-4. Make a new branch of your repository
+#### 4. Make a new branch of your repository

 ```
 git checkout -b mybranch
-git branch
 ```
+You can see what branches your repo has by typing `git branch`.
 Now change something in your file from earlier and push it to the new branch.

 ```